mennlo/grappling-games/games/guard/closed/closed-guard-overhook-control.md

 ### Bottom Player
 **Position:** On your back with closed guard and an overhook on your partner's arm, with your hip out on the overhook side
-**Objective:** Maintain the overhook control and either sweep your partner, set up a triangle, or transition to an underhook
+**Objective:** Maintain the overhook control and either sweep your partner, set up a triangle, or omoplata setup
-**Win:** Successfully maintain the overhook control and complete a sweep, triangle setup, or transition to underhook
+**Win:** Successfully maintain the overhook control and complete a sweep, triangle setup, or omoplata setup

 ### Top Player
 **Position:** Kneeling inside your partner's closed guard with one arm caught in their overhook